Blockchain startup Digital Asset raises $40 million

-NEW YORK (Reuters) - Digital Asset, a blockchain startup funded by some of the world’s largest banks, has raised $40 million as it expands globally.
+NEW YORK, Oct 16 (Reuters) - Digital Asset, a blockchain startup funded by some of the world’s largest banks, has raised $40 million as it expands globally.

 The funding round was led by Jefferson River Capital LLC, the family office of Tony James, president and chief operating officer of private equity firm Blackstone, Digital Asset said on Monday.